For today’s Monday Marketing blog, I want to discuss using locations in your writing as a way of being creative in your marketing! 🙂

 Use this to evoke emotions within your readers.
 Do you write a gritty urban mystery?
 Thrust your reader into that world with shots of the city.
 If you write about a fictional city then snap photos of “aspects”.

 Does your city have crowded streets?
-Do it have towering skyscrapers or stretches of woods carved into the urban sprawl?
+Does it have towering skyscrapers or stretches of woods carved into the urban sprawl?

 Turn these photos into postcards or bookmarks to be author swag.
 Create a Facebook album where people can see photos that you connect to different aspects of your novel.